cbyrohl/scida/README.md

 in the cloned repository.

 # First Steps
-Start up a Jupyter notebook server and begin with the [Getting Started tutorial](examples/GettingStarted.ipynb).
+Start up a Jupyter notebook server and begin with the 'Getting Started' section of the documentation.
+You can also find the underlying notebook [here](docs/source/gettingstarted.ipynb).